sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/grafana.md

 You usually get a "No data" message for sustainability metrics when:

-* the query takes too long to complete because the performance of the Prometheus Server is low
+* the query takes too long to complete.
+This could be due to a network issue, a lack of resources, or the Prometheus server running slow.
-* **${project.name}** has been running for less than 24 hours and does not have enough data to compute the annual type of metrics (typically, `Annual Energy Usage`, `Annual Cost`, `Annual CO₂ emissions`)
+* **${project.name}** has been running for less than 24 hours and does not have enough data to compute the annual type of metrics (typically, `Annual Energy Usage`, `Annual Cost`, `Annual CO₂ Emissions`)
 * the `hw.site.pue_ratio`, `hw.site.electricity_cost_dollars`, and `hw.site.carbon_density_grams` options are not properly set in the **config/hws-config.yaml** file.
 [Site and Sustainable IT Settings](./configuration/configure-agent.html#Site_and_Sustainable_IT_Settings) for more details.

 ## Energy usage and carbon emissions are oddly low